-Plot: As the group is training, they start mocking Clay for bypassing an obstacle course just to grab the goal item off the platform and his ‘old man’ style of kung fu.
+Plot: As the group is training, they start mocking Clay for bypassing an obstacle course to simply take the goal item at the end, and his ‘old man’ style of kung fu.
 Master Fung chastises the group for mocking Clay’s style since it’s an effective and smart approach to complex problems.

 A Shen Gong Wu is detected, and this time it’s the Fist of Tebigong; a super powerful glove that delivers a mighty punch.
 They start selecting their own Shen Gong Wu to wield if they encounter Jack Spicer.
 Raymundo and Omi fight over the Eye of Dashi, each believing they have the rights to it (Raymundo had dibs on it, Omi actually won it in a Xiaolin Showdown) so they leave the selection to Fung, who gives it to Clay since he technically won the obstacle course challenge.